 Virtual entities

-ibliographic entities can be made available the Corpus as virtual , entities that are obtained (or constructed) on-the-fly, and only when they are requested (i.e. by accessing their URLs)by using data related to non-virtual bibliographic entities available the OCC. his approach of information.
-Of course, in case some virtual entity is used, the supplier should make available appropriate mechanisms to retrieve the data that are associated to it.
+Bibliographic entities can be made available within the Corpus as virtual RDF resources, by which we mean entities that are defined on-the-fly, and only when they are requested (i.e. by accessing their URLs).
+These are defined using data relating to non-virtual bibliographic entities that are already available within the OCC, or by using data which are themselves obtained on-the-fly from an external supplier.
+Note that this approach of using virtual RDF resources is optional, and is simply employed for efficiency, to avoid duplication of information within the OCC triplestore.

+In particular, the following rules hold for each virtual entity:

+It does not have associated provenance information as defined in the previous section, but it contains direct links to the agent responsible for its creation and to the source data used for constructing it;

+Its local identifier may not follow the usual structure provided for the bibliographic entities, and it may be defined according to specific and ad hoc rules;

+Its URL is clearly distinguishable from those used for non-virtual bibliographic entities (see the following section defining URLs).

 Naming convention for entities and provenance data

-In the corpus, we distinguish four different kinds of URLs: URL for datasets and distributions, URLs for bibliographic entities, URLs for provenance data.
+In the corpus, we distinguish four different kinds of URLs: URL for datasets and distributions, URLs for bibliographic entities, URLs for provenance data, and URL for virtual entities.

 URLs for datasets and distributions